 Yesterday, Matt told us about blogging and how it can help our careers as writers (LINK), but it’s important to note other “microblogging” platforms such as Twitter, Facebook, Tumblr and other sites can be just as useful to writers in establishing their careers online.

 However, writers often resist this.
 A key complaint or fear is that social media is ‘procrastination’, but as long as you have good willpower, social media can actually HELP writers stay connected and involved.
 Here’s 3 Quick, Useful And FREE Ways For Writers to Stay Up-To-Date.

 By the way, ALL writers should be on Twitter.
 Really!!
 Here’s why: A Twit’s Guide To Twitter (and no, it doesn’t HAVE to be a time-suck!).

 What’s your internet presence like – Not much time?
 Again, no problem.
 Check these out.
 4 Indispensable Social Media Platforms For Writers.

 Connecting With Writers, Filmmakers & Agents Online is a lot easier than it looks, honest guv!
 If you try it THIS way.

-Writers can get a bad rap online for getting up in everybody’s faces with their “book spam”, so here’s 10 Tips For Authors Promoting Their Books Online.
+Writers can get a bad rap online for getting up in everybody’s faces with their “book spam”, so here’s how to use social media to market your novel.